Parks and green spaces

 Tommy Crooks Park

-This park has a play area and football field and is located on Yarm Road.
+This park on Yarm Road has a play area and football field.

-West Park is a 12 hectare Local Nature Reserve which combines woodland, wildflower meadows and wetlands with poetry and sculptures.
-It also has a large natural play area, 4 bike tracks, orienteering course and orchard.
-This reserve offers something for all the family whether its walking, cycling, playing or exploring the diverse wildlife and artwork on the reserve.
+West Park is a 12 hectare local nature reserve which combines woodland, wildflower meadows and wetlands with poetry and sculptures.
+It also has a large natural play area, four bike tracks, an orienteering course and an orchard.
+This reserve offers something for all the family.

-This unique family friendly park with huge sculptures and bridges offers fresh air and a chance to let off steam, with gently climbing slopes to get great views of the surrounding countryside.
+A family friendly park with huge sculptures and bridges - a chance to let off steam, with gently climbing slopes to get great views of the surrounding countryside.

 The Green Flag Award scheme recognises and rewards the best green spaces in the country.
 Parks are judged on eight criteria including cleanliness, sustainability and conservation.

-As of 2013, Darlington has two Green Flags - South Park (which has had a flag since 2006) and West Cemetery and Crematorium (which first received a flag in 2013)
+As of 2015, Darlington has three Green Flags - South Park (which has had a flag since 2006), West Cemetery and Crematorium (which first received a flag in 2013) and West Park has received green flag status for the first time in 2015.